casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 #### Step 1: Add the software registers
 In order to interact with the hardware while it's running, we need some software registers.
-For our counter, we want two software registers, one to control the counter, and another to read it's current value.
+For our counter, we want two software registers, one to control the counter, and another to read its current value.
 Add two yellow `software_register` blocks to the design, found in `CASPER XPS Blockset->Memory->software_register`.